KK201431873/SnapG/README.md

 - **Panels**: You can show and hide the three panels using this menu.

-- **Color Theme**: Only the "Light" color theme is currently available.
+- **Color Theme**: Only the "Light" theme is currently available.
 More may be added!

 - **Reset View**: Click this option at any time to reset the widths and heights of the panels.

 ### Opening Images

+In order to segment images, you'll need to import them into SnapG first!

 1. Hover over the `File` menu in the top left, and click on `Open… >` then `Image file(s)`.